emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/02-Data_Wrangling.md

 ### Correlation between predictor variables
 - Not much issues during building of a classification model
 - Cause issues during the prediction time

+## 9. Basic SQL

+### SQL: Structured Query Language
+- to utilize SQL to analyze data and answer business questions.

+### Entity Relationship Diagrams （ERD）
+- A common way to view data in a database.
+Below is the ERD for the database we will use from Parch & Posey.
+These diagrams help you visualize the data you are analyzing including:

+The names of the tables.
+The columns in each table.
+The way the tables work together.

+## 10. SQL Join

+## 11. SQL Aggregations

+## 12. SQL Subqueries & Temporary Tables

+## 13. SQL Data Cleaning

+## 14. [Advanced] SQL Window Functions

+## 15. [Advanced] SQL Advanced JOINs & Performance Tuning